 He has a grant portfolio in excess of £4.7m supported by EPSRC, EU, MoD, and Royal Academy of Engineering.

 Mike Goddard, OBE BSc CEng FIET International Spectrum Policy Advisor

-Mike Johnston BEng CEng MBA MIET Telecoms Consultant
+Mike Johnston, BEng CEng MBA MIET Telecoms Expert

 Telecoms consultant with over 20 years’ experience in the sector, with a strong track record in strategy, including M&A, business development and project delivery, of optical fibre infrastructure.
 Mike has led technical due diligence for an acquisition in Asia during 2017 and previously acquired the 500 km fibre assets of Digital Region Ltd for Geo / Zayo.
 He was also part of the team supporting the Geo board during the exit of private equity from Geo and sale to Zayo.

 A wealth of experience ranging from delivering fibre and managed services projects across UK and Europe; developing mobile strategy for the UK rail network with Dept. for Transport, including negotiating rail franchise changes for on-train Wi-Fi; to developing and implementing the digital strategy for Grosvenor Estates to improve communications across Mayfair and Belgravia.